kubedb/docs/docs/guides/postgres/remote-replica/migration.md

   and can read its own tables; the replica's `local ... trust` pg_hba line means no password is needed.
 The replication user typically cannot `SELECT` from the application's tables, and the final `postgres` password does not exist yet.
-- On a libc-mismatched migration every `psql` invocation prints `WARNING: database "postgres" has no actual collation version ...` on stderr.
-It is harmless here and fixed in Step 7 — but don't let it confuse scripts that merge stderr into stdout.
+- With matching distributions (Step 5) `psql` connects cleanly.
+If you ever see `WARNING: database "postgres" has no actual collation version ...` the libc differs — stop and revisit the distribution check; this path does not support a mismatch.

 **1. Stop application writes at the source — and verify they stopped.** Do not trust "the app was told to disconnect": killing a client does not kill server-side sessions